mapzen/metro-extracts/docs/tutorial.md

 ### View the extract's attribute values

-The line layer has over 100,000 features in it, representing every line in OSM in this region, although you are only interested in mapping roads for this walkthrough.
+The line layer has over 100,000 features in it, representing every line in OSM in this region, although you are only interested in mapping roads for this tutorial.
 You can view the attribute table to understand the search terms to use to limit the display to only certain features.

 In OSM, a feature is identified through a [tag](http://wiki.openstreetmap.org/wiki/Tags) that describes the attributes as a key and a value.
 The key is a broad category, such as `highway`, and the value provides more details, such as the type of road or its name.